kdluong/CashFlow/README.md

 ## Features

-Seamless Transaction Logging: Effortlessly capture your income and expenses with an intuitive and user-friendly interface.
+1. Seamless Transaction Logging:

+  Effortlessly capture your income and expenses with an intuitive and user-friendly interface.
 Stay informed about your financial inflow and outflow with real-time precision.

+2. Smart Categorization

-Smart Categorization: Harness the power of categorization to streamline your financial insights.
+  Harness the power of categorization to streamline your financial insights.
 Organize transactions according to your unique preferences, making it a breeze to pinpoint areas for potential savings.

+3. Deep Analytics

-Deep Analytics: Gain a profound understanding of your financial habits through comprehensive analytics.
+  Gain a profound understanding of your financial habits through comprehensive analytics.
 Visualize your spending patterns across weeks, months, and years with dynamic pie charts and bar graphs.

+4. Receipt Management

-Receipt Management: Banish the hassle of lost receipts.
+   Banish the hassle of lost receipts.
 With CashFlow, you can conveniently store and manage transaction-related receipts and vital documents, creating a digital archive of your financial history.

 ## App Installation